jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

   a potential JEP.
 - Encourage tooling or configuration thereof to be opiniated about how certain pieces of information should be handled upon saving, to support various use case.
 E.g.
-    - specify that outputs and cell ids shall be discarded when readability and conciseness is the priority;
+    - specify that outputs and cell IDs shall be discarded when readability and conciseness is the priority;
     - specify that outputs should be stored at the end;
     - specify that metadata should be stored concisely as one-line JSON objects.
 - After some time and experimentation, define official notebook metadata specifying how these pieces of information